neilmb/villagefire/index.md

 * Leading morning stretching or yoga sessions
 * Leading non-competitive group games
-* Creating a plan for the children’s area or contributing an idea for a project or activity at the children’s area
+* Contribute an idea for a project or activity at the children’s area
-* Coordinating volunteers
 * Tending the Welcome Table
 * Tending the Coffee/tea station
 * If you have experience with Theatre of the Oppressed, we want to talk to you